jonnylin13/LongDistance/README.md

 # Structure
 * client/background.js

 Runs in the background of the extension.
-Controls all AJAX entrypoints/local state variables/acts as intermediary/master between popup.js and player.js
+Controls all WS entrypoints/local state variables/acts as intermediary/master between popup.js and player.js

 * client/player.js